ybezsonov/kro/website/docs/docs/overview.md

 When you install **Kro** in your cluster, it installs a Custom Resource Definition (CRD) called **ResourceGraphDefinition (RG)**.
-The **Platform**, **Security**, and **Compliance** teams, can collaborate to create custom APIs by defining Custom Resources for the ResourceGraphDefinition CRD.
+The **Platform**, **Security**, and **Compliance** teams can collaborate to create custom APIs by defining Custom Resources for the ResourceGraphDefinition CRD.

 In the depicted example, the **Platform Team** has created a **RG** with